 Writing "Consider the Lilies"

-At the time I wrote "Consider the Lilies," my wife, Melanie and I had spent five years (now twenty-six) following the Lord's commandment to put the kingdom of God first, believing that he would add everything else we needed.
+At the time I wrote "Consider the Lilies," my wife, Melanie and I had spent five years (now thirty-two) following the Lord's commandment to put the kingdom of God first, believing that he would add everything else we needed.
 It seemed the Lord would send what we needed in the way of work or help, just when we needed it.
 Miraculously, we had survived!
 This allowed us to use our time to teach his Gospel through music.
 This kind providence had become such a regular occurrence for us that we wanted to tell others about it.

 One day, as I was sitting at the piano in our chapel, (we didn't have a piano at home) I found my fingers wandering over the piano keys.
 I noticed what I was playing and repeated it so I wouldn't forget it.
 Once the melody had become locked into my consciousness, words began to form in my mind,